Immunology Research 2018

 - How can the factors limiting growth are overcome?

-- There is a very large pharmaceutical pipeline for immunology, consisting of 1,838 products in active development.
+- Very large pharmaceutical pipeline for immunology, consisting of 1,838 active products is being developed.
 However, the commercial performance of the products in the late-stage pipeline is expected to be moderate.

 - What gaps in the market are being addressed by the most promising of these late-stage pipeline products?